dinoboards/V9958-Super/README.md

 New 'Super' Display modes -- New hardware registers available for applications to enable higher (super) resolution and colour modes.

-A MSX-BASIC patches and extensions are available for the Embedded ROM of the [Yellow MSX System](https://github.com/vipoo/yellow-msx-series-for-rc2014) (Work in progress 2024-04-21).

-The new Resolutions under development are:
+The new Resolutions are:

-* 01 -> SUPER_MID:   1 byte per pixel - colour from palette register - resolution of 50Hz:360x288 (103680 Bytes), 60Hz:360x240 (86400 bytes)
+* `SUPER_MID`:   resolution of 50Hz:360x288 (103680 Bytes), 60Hz:360x240 (86400 bytes), 256 colours
-* 10 -> SUPER_RES:   1 byte per pixel - colour from palette register - resolution of 50Hz:720x576 (414720 Bytes), 60Hz:720x480 (345600 bytes)
+* `SUPER_RES`:   resolution of 50Hz:720x576 (414720 Bytes), 60Hz:720x480 (345600 bytes), 256 colours
-*

 See [docs/vdp_super_res.md](./docs/vdp_super_res.md) for more details.

+## Building FPGA image

+Download and install the Gowin IDE.
+Currently tested with V1.9.11.01.
+See [https://wiki.sipeed.com/hardware/en/tang/common-doc/get_started/install-the-ide.html](https://wiki.sipeed.com/hardware/en/tang/common-doc/get_started/install-the-ide.html)

+> Please note I have not been able to get the linux version of the IDE to work.
+I use wine on linux to run the windows version.

-## Building using the Command Line (windows)
+### Using the Command Line (windows)

 > Requires the gowin IDE to be installed at `C:\Gowin64`
 > Make sure you have Gowin IDE install to `C:\Gowin64`.
-This should include the cli tool at: `C:\Gowin64\Gowin_V1.9.9.01_x64\IDE\bin\gw_sh.exe`
+This should include the cli tool at: `C:\Gowin64\Gowin_V1.9.11.01_Education_x64\IDE\bin\gw_sh.exe`

 There is a TCL script that contains the required configuration to build the file stream (fs) for the Tang Nano.